-- We show for the first time that it is possible to learn useful, high-level visual representations from longitudinal, naturalistic video data representative of the visual experiences of developing infants, using state-of-the-art self-supervised learning methods. - We develop a novel self-supervised learning objective for learning high-level visual representations from video data based on the principle of temporal invariance (Földiák,
+• We show for the first time that it is possible to learn useful, high-level visual representations from longitudinal, naturalistic video data representative of the visual experiences of developing children, using state-of-the-art self-supervised learning methods.

 Figure 1: (a) Overall structure of the SAYCam dataset. (b) The classes and the number of frames in each class in the labeled dataset. (c) Random images from the labeled dataset with the category labels indicated on the left.
 Note that the labeled data are a curated subset of the data from child S.